-The AD7711A also contains a $400 \,\mu\text{A}$ constab current source that is provided at the RTD current pin of the device.
-This current can be turned on/off via the control register.
-Writing a 1 to the I/O bit of the control register enables the excitation current.
+The AD7710 also contains a feature that allows the user to implement cold junction compensation in thermocouple applications.
+This can be achieved using the output compensation current from the $I{OUT}$ pin of the device.
+Once again, this current can be turned on/off via the control register.
+Writing a 1 to the IO bit of the control register enables this compensation current.